 The entry fee includes Saturday dinner, Sunday breakfast and Sunday lunch at the Hash House.

-No entries accepted after Friday, 7 May 2021 (3 weeks prior to event).
+No entries accepted after midnight Sunday, 9 May 2021 (approximately 3 weeks prior to event).

 Extra services that can be purchased with your initial team entry or added at a later time include: